konstruktoid/ansible-role-hardening/README.md

 The repository contains a [Vagrant](https://www.vagrantup.com/ "Vagrant") configuration file, which will run the `konstruktoid.hardening` role.

-OpenSCAP test on a CentOS 7 host:
+OpenSCAP test on a CentOS 7 host using the included Vagrantfile:

 ```shell
 sudo yum install -y openscap-scanner scap-security-guide